STealthy-and-haSTy/EnhancedSnippets/README.md

 the following section.

- - Snippets can be defined both as XML and in a plain text format with a YAML Frontmatter section; the extension is `enhanced-sublime-snippet` in either case.
+ - Snippets can be defined both as XML and in a plain text format with a YAML front matter section; the extension is `enhanced-sublime-snippet` in either case.
 Syntax definitions (currently rudimentary) are available out of the box.
  - You can include a `<glob>` tag to constrain the snippet only to files that